kubestash/docs/docs/addons/mariadb/logical/index.md

 Bye
 ```

+Here’s what we’ve done so far:
+- Created a sample `MariaDB` database named `playground`.

 Now, we are ready to backup the database.

 ### Prepare Backend